-In conclusion, the findings of our analysis suggest that the extended-release MATs result in only marginal changes in QALYs relative to generic SL buprenorphine/naloxone, but universally higher costs.
-The incremental cost-effectiveness of MATs versus generic SL buprenorphine/naloxone therefore falls outside commonly-cited thresholds of \$50,000 to \$150,000 per QALY gained.
+In conclusion, the findings of our analysis suggest that CAM2038, Vivitrol and Probuphine result in only marginal changes in QALYs relative to generic SL buprenorphine/naloxone, but universally higher costs.
+The incremental cost-effectiveness of these therapies versus generic SL buprenorphine/naloxone therefore falls outside commonly-cited thresholds of \$50,000 to \$150,000 per QALY gained.
+Even with assumptions extremely favorable to Sublocade, its incremental cost-effectiveness versus generic SL buprenorphine/naloxone also falls outside these commonly-cited thresholds.